Untangling the nest of lies, misinformation, and greenwashing spewed by Ora Cacao

 Images of those 9 pages w/ false statements will be shared in our next 9 Instagram posts (click through).
 Http://www.Instagram.com/LeadSafeMama

-For each flavor of their product hey have a graphic with the words “No Heavy Metals” However they also have TWO places where you can look up the heavy metals lab results for their products.
+Each flavor of their product features a graphic with the words “No Heavy Metals,” however they also have TWO places where you can look up the heavy metals lab results for their products.

-One source on their site is a graphic representation that is not dated and has lower levels than on their lab reports (shared in our earlier Instagram post today, see image above here on the website with our pink and red annotations)
+One source on their site is a graphic representation that is not dated and has lower levels than on their lab reports (as shared in our earlier Instagram post today, see the image above on the website with our pink and red annotations).

 The second source on their website is a series of eight downloadable lab reports.

-We compiled the results from those reports here in this spreadsheet (first image below).
+We compiled the results from those reports in the spreadsheet below.

-This is blatant false advertising, the kind that regulators often contact us about, asking us for more information so they can pursue actions on behalf of consumers (to fix the problem).
+This is blatant false advertising, the kind that regulators often contact us about, asking for more information so they can pursue actions on behalf of consumers (and fix the problem).

-The quickest fix would be for @cacaoceremony to remove all of the false statements / images from their website and I hope that this series of posts will encourage them to do so immediately.
+The quickest fix for @cacaoceremony would be removing all the false statements/ images from their website, and I hope this series of posts will encourage them to do so immediately.

 Additional Key Points:

 1.)
 The product-by-product levels of Cadmium on their undated graphic representation (shared earlier) are notably lower than what they share in the specific lab reports for most of the products.
-For example the lab report for Mystical Mushroom shows 511 ppb Cadmium, and their graphic summary shows 352 ppb Cadmium.
+For example, the lab report for Mystical Mushroom shows 511 ppb Cadmium, while their graphic summary shows 352 ppb Cadmium.

 2.)
-They misrepresent their Lead test results as being “negative”, when they have simply not tested to a low enough threshold of detection to determine what the actual Lead levels for the products are.
+Ora Cacao misrepresents their Lead test results as being “negative” when they have simply not tested to a low enough threshold of detection to determine what the actual Lead levels for the products are.

 3.)
-The only published lab reports we could find on their website are outdated (16 months or older, see spreadsheet).
-Given the variation between the lab results and the other test results they share, the company is undoubtedly aware of a significant range of Cadmium levels in their products (assuming the other levels shared are from another round of testing).
+The only published lab reports we could find on their website are outdated (16 months or older, see our spreadsheet).
+Given the variation between the lab results and the other test results Ora Cacao shares, the company is undoubtedly aware of a significant range of Cadmium levels in their products (assuming the varying levels are from another round of testing).

 4.)
-They are capitalizing on “lab testing” yet not testing at frequent-enough intervals (which really does not matter in the end, as their own lab tests do show that their products are not safe – at least not safe enough to be consumed by children, pregnant women, and women of childbearing age who may want to conceive).
+Ora Cacao is capitalizing on “lab testing” yet not testing at frequent enough intervals, which really does not matter in the end, as their own lab tests show their products as unsafe (at least not safe enough to be consumed by children, pregnant women, and/or women of childbearing age who may want to conceive).

 5.)
-Their site heavily greenwashes to dismiss the toxicity of their products.
+The company’s site uses heavy greenwashing tactics to dismiss the toxicity of its products.

-Each is a the page for a different flavor of their cacao product – with the image on that page / for that flavor that has the words “No Heavy Metals” on the graphic – with a checkmark next to it.
-You can see one instance of that highlighted at the top of this page.
+Each screenshot is of a page for the different cacao product flavors, including the image accompanying each flavor stating “No Heavy Metals” with a checkmark graphic next to it.
+You can see an instance of that highlighted at the top of this page.

 shop lead free banner